Hiring rose in 46 states in May yet jobless rates still high

 Unemployment rates fell in 38 states, rose in three and were largely unchanged in nine, the Labor Department said Friday.
 The disparities ranged from Nevada, with the highest rate (25.3%), Hawaii (22.6%) and Michigan (21.2%) to Nebraska (5.2%, the lowest) and Utah (8.5%).
 The overall U.S. unemployment rate in May was a still-high 13.3%, a decline from 14.7% in April.

-All told, the figures illustrate the unusually broad nature of the recession, with all states enduring unemployment rates that soared in April as the coronavirus forced business closures and then generally fell but remained painfully high in May.
-During the 2008-2009 Great Recession, by contrast, some Midwestern and Plains states such as Iowa and North Dakota managed to avoid high unemployment.
-Yet in May, Iowa's unemployment rate was a high 10% and North Dakota's 9.1%.
+As a whole, the figures illustrate the unusually broad nature of the recession, with all states enduring unemployment rates that soared in April as the coronavirus forced business closures and then generally fell in May but remained painfully high.
+During the 2008-2009 Great Recession, by contrast, some Midwestern states such as Iowa and North Dakota managed to avoid high unemployment.
+Yet this time in May, Iowa's unemployment rate was a high 10% and North Dakota's 9.1%.

 At the same time, the viral outbreak has sharpened disparities among the states, with Nevada, with its hard-hit tourism industry, and Michigan, heavily affected by auto job cuts, reporting jobless rates more than double the rates in states like Utah and Wyoming.
 The gap between the highest and lowest states is slightly worse than during the 2008-2009 downturn.